schitresh/computer_science/networks/L3_network_layer/12_access_control.md

 ### Types
 - Standard access list
   - Uses only the source IP address
-  - Permit or deny the entire protocol suite
+  - Permits or denies the entire protocol suite
-  - Don't distinguish between the IP traffic like TCP, UDP, HTTPS, etc.
+  - Doesn't distinguish between the IP traffic like TCP, UDP, HTTPS, etc.
 - Extended access list
   - Uses source IP & port and destination IP & port
   - Can also mention which type of IP traffic should be allowed or denied